-Ph.D. in Public Policy, 2010.
+PhD in Public Policy, 2010.
 Professor of Public Policy, Harvard Kennedy School.
 Professor of Education and Economics, Harvard Graduate School of Education.

 David Deming is one of five new William T. Grant Scholars for 2013-2018.
 The William T. Grant Scholars Program “supports the professional development of promising early career researchers in the social, behavioral, and health sciences” with five-year research awards.

-Ph.D. in Sociology, 2010.
-Assistant Professor, Department of Sociology and Carter G. Woodson Institute of African American and African Studies, University of Virginia.
+PhD in Sociology, 2010.
+Assistant Professor, Department of African American and African Studies, University of Virginia.

-Sabrina Pendergrass has been awarded Exemplary Diversity Dissertation Award from the National Center for Institutional Diversity, University of Michigan (2010), for her dissertation, “Making moves: Place, culture, and stratification in African American reverse migration to the urban South.”
+Winner of the Exemplary Diversity Dissertation Award from the National Center for Institutional Diversity, University of Michigan, for her dissertation, “Making moves: Place, culture, and stratification in African American reverse migration to the urban South,” 2010.

-Sabrina Pendergrass has been awarded the Best Graduate Student Paper Award from the Poverty, Class, and Inequality Section of the Society for the Study of Social Problems for “Making Moves: Social Stratification and the Socioeconomic and Symbolic Dimensions of Black Reverse Migration to the South.”
-(2010).
+Winner of the Best Graduate Student Paper Award from the Poverty, Class, and Inequality Section of the Society for the Study of Social Problems for “Making Moves: Social Stratification and the Socioeconomic and Symbolic Dimensions of Black Reverse Migration to the South,” 2010.

-Ph.D. in Sociology and Social Policy, 2010.
-Assistant Professor of Policy Analysis and Management and Sociology (by courtesy), Cornell University.
+PhD in Sociology and Social Policy, 2010.
+Associate Professor of Policy Analysis and Management and Sociology (by courtesy), Cornell University.
 Associate Director, Bronfenbrenner Center for Translational Research, Cornell University.

-Laura Tach has been named a 2015 William T. Grant Scholar.
+Laura Tach has been named a William T. Grant Scholar, 2015-2020.
 The William T. Grant Scholars program selects 4-6 promising early-career researchers each year in the social, behavioral, and health sciences and supports their professional development with five-year research awards.